 Our PhD programmes offer an interdisciplinary approach to practice-based research.
 Our international postgraduate community provides a critical environment for the development of innovative doctoral research at the forefront of the fields of contemporary art, art history and curating.

-We offer a supportive, stimulating and creative, international environment in which to develop your doctoral research; and welcome applications from students with a wide range of backgrounds from the UK and internationally.
+As a postgraduate research student in the Reading School of Art, you will be part of a vibrant community, working alongside a thriving international group of doctoral researchers.
+We offer a supportive, stimulating and creative environment in which to develop your doctoral research, and welcome applications from students from a wide range of backgrounds from the UK and internationally.

 Our research programmes are designed for artists and curators who would like to explore and develop their understanding of their practice, and in so doing to contribute to the wider cultural context through original critical work.